Entity List

 The Entity List is a trade restriction list published by the United States Department of Commerce's Bureau of Industry and Security (BIS), consisting of certain foreign persons, entities, or governments.
 It is published as Supplement 4 of Part 744 of the Code of Federal Regulations.
 Entities on the Entity List are subject to U.S. license requirements for the export or transfer of specified items, such as some U.S. technologies.
 However, U.S. persons or companies are not prohibited from purchasing items from a company on the Entity List.
 Being included on the Entity List is less severe than being designated a "denied person" and more severe than being placed on the Unverified List (UVL).

 First published in 1997 to inform the public on entities involved in disseminating weapons of mass destruction, the list has since expanded to include entities that engaged in "activities sanctioned by the State Department and activities contrary to U.S. national security and/or foreign policy interests".
 The BIS publishes it at Supplement No. 4 to Part 744 of the Export Administration Regulations (EAR).

 Listed entities

 The Entity List includes companies and organizations based in countries/regions including China, Venezuela, Russia, Switzerland, Germany, Taiwan, Japan, Myanmar, Singapore, Canada, Iran, Lebanon, Netherlands, Pakistan, South Korea, Turkey, United Arab Emirates, United Kingdom, Greece, Hungary, Ireland, North Macedonia, Israel, and others.

 China

 As of July 2024, there were approximately 715 People's Republic of China (PRC) entities on the Entity List.
 Designated entities consist mainly of companies and research institutions (including universities like Harbin Institute of Technology) involved in military technology, 5G, AI, and other advanced technologies.
-Dozens of Chinese entities participating in China's military-civil fusion or the alleged human rights abuses in Xinjiang province are on the list, including companies that make surveillance gear and those that helped the Chinese military to construct artificial islands in the South China Sea.
+Dozens of Chinese entities participating in China's military-civil fusion or human rights abuses against Uyghurs are on the list, including companies that make surveillance gear and those that helped the Chinese military to construct artificial islands in the South China Sea.